 News Corp.: Fiscal Q3 Earnings Snapshot

 NEW YORK (AP) — NEW YORK (AP) — News Corp.
-(NWSA) on Thursday reported fiscal third-quarter net income of $50 million.
+(NWS) on Thursday reported profit of $50 million in its fiscal third quarter.

-The New York-based company said it had net income of 9 cents per share.
+On a per-share basis, the New York-based company said it had net income of 9 cents.

-The results exceeded Wall Street expectations.
-The average estimate of three analysts surveyed by Zacks Investment Research was for earnings of 6 cents per share.

 The publishing company whose flagship is The Wall Street Journal posted revenue of $2.45 billion in the period.